| Title: | Measurement Units for R Vectors |

 These functions require the xml2 package, and return data frames with

 complete information about pre-defined units from UDUNITS2.
-Inspect this data
+Inspect these

-frames to determine what inputs are accepted by as_units
+data frames to determine what inputs are accepted by as_units (and the

 quiet |